HackRU/handbook/directors.md

 Below is a small summary of what we do and then some tips based on what we learned.

+It's hard to want to write this, because if I'm choosing you to direct R&D, I expect you to know a lot of this or be able to form your own (likely superior) understanding.

 # What we do

 There's a lot of different approaches to describing what we do.
 First, I'll describe